kryptco/www/static/src/docs/_posts/2018-02-23-team-sigchain.md

 ---
 layout: page
-title: "Introduction"
+title: "The Sigchain"
+subtitle: "Krypton for DevOps teams is designed to be end-to-end verified: every team operation is independently verified by every member on the team using sigchains."
 category: sigchain
 order: 0
 ---

-# Team Sigchain
+# The Sigchain
-Krypton Teams is designed to be *end-to-end verified*: every team operation is independently verified by every member on the team.
+Krypton for DevOps teams is designed to be *end-to-end verified*: every team operation is independently verified by every member on the team.

 In other words, teams and their members **do not blindly trust** output from the krypt.co infrastructure.
 Instead, every team member cryptographically